 Out of the 80 cases, there were 69 with pulmonary tuberculosis and 11 with extrapulmonary.
 Forty-five of them were under the age of 10 years and another 30 were under the age of 30.
-Only five cases were over 30 years of community.
-Nevertneless, nere is an example where the disease got away on us.
+Only five cases were over 30 years of cently married, with no chil- age and three of these we reactivations of old cases.